 I remember the first time my husband and I went to our local homeschool convention.
-Our oldest was 2 (I’m not joking – the HSLDA guy actually laughed when we told him that) and we just wanted to dip our little toe into the waters of homeschooling and find out more.
-What we got was instead a firehose of information and bit of a culture shock.
+Our oldest was 2 (I’m not joking – the HSLDA guy laughed good-naturedly when we told him that) and we just wanted to dip our little toe into the waters of homeschooling and find out more.
+What we got was instead a firehose of information — but in a good way.

-But it was SO good.
+It was SO good.
 And every year we keep coming back.
 We wandered around picking up parenting tools, learning about homeschooling, and marveling at the diversity of the group.
+The things we learned at the homeschool conference literally changed our lives — our vision for homeschooling, family discipleship, marriage… all of it!

-Our oldest is now 8 and we’ve got just a few years of homeschooling under our belt.
-Not experts by any stretch of the imagination, but not total newbies either.
+Our oldest is now 11 and we’ve got some homeschooling time under our belts.
 Every year, we encourage homeschoolers to GO TO THEIR local state convention.
-I’m going to share with your our top reasons why you should go, along with some options if you CAN’T make it this year.
+I’m going to share with your our top reasons why you should go, along with an option to consider if you CAN’T make it this year.

 Why Attend Your Homeschool Convention